Welcome to Collarpup.com Your Online Resource For Dog Collars, Reviews, And More.

 Can I Give My Dog Aleve ?

 Aleve can be found mostly in NSAIDs that are made for humans, including Naproxen and Ibuprofen compounds.
 The only problem is that Aleve is toxic when ingested by pets and animals, even in small doses.
 In short, keep your dog away from Aleve at all costs.
+However, according to dog owners we recommend this product here which can be found on Amazon and is very beneficial for dogs.

 Can I Give My Dog Aspirin ?